Exide lead contamination: Testing and clean-up

 The facility closure is overseen by the California Department of Toxic Substances Control (DTSC) and the South Coast Air Quality Management District (SCAQMD).
 The closure includes dismantling the former recycling facility under a full enclosure tent, under negative pressure, preventing emissions from leaving the premises.
 Hazardous materials from the facility are recycled or disposed of under DTSC oversight.

-The cleanup of the soil contaminated with lead is being overseen by the California Department of Toxic Substances Control.
+The cleanup of the soil contaminated with lead is being overseen by the DTSC.
 In August 2015, the department announced that soil testing had shown that the toxic dust had deposited lead in as many as 10,000 homes.
 Department officials said that they had not previously been involved in a lead cleanup case in which the number of properties was this high.

 Nineteen homes received first priority for cleanup starting in December 2014 based on the test results.
-The residents of two neighborhoods in Boyle Heights and Maywood were notified in August 2015 that they could have their soil tested for lead after being identified by the South Coast Air Quality Management District as the communities most likely to have been contaminated by the lead emissions.
+The residents of two neighborhoods in Boyle Heights and Maywood were notified in August 2015 that they could have their soil tested for lead after being identified by the SCAQMD as the communities most likely to have been contaminated by the lead emissions.
 Contaminated soil was removed and replaced at 146 of the homes closest to the facility in these communities.

 High lead levels were found in the soil at Lorena and Rowan Elementary Schools in the summer of 2015 by the Department of Toxic Substances Control.

 In October 2015 the Los Angeles County Board of Supervisors, frustrated with the slow pace by the state, designated $2 million to "facilitate" the cleanup effort by hiring contractors and consultants, performing soil testing at 1,000 homes during the following two months, and sending community outreach workers to neighborhoods around the plant.
 A timeline and strategy was also included in the resolution to force state regulators, Exide "and other responsible parties to fully fund and undertake this cleanup."
 The state had used all but $1 million of $9 million Exide placed in a trust fund for residential cleanup.
 By the end of February 2016, county crews began testing soil at homes in Commerce.
 The state allocated $176.6 million for the cost of testing and cleanup of about 2,500 of the most contaminated yards.
-Job training program for community members to be employed in cleanup has been planned by the Department of Toxic Substances Control.
+Job training programs for community members to be employed in cleanup have been planned by the Department of Toxic Substances Control.
 It is also establishing a local office to improve and coordinate information-sharing efforts.
 Local community groups are working with the agency for outreach in signing up residents for testing.